-and SDM conditions, training data recorded with distant microphones were used.
+For the IHM condition, models were adapted on training data recorded with head-mounted microphones; for the MDM and SDM conditions, training data recorded with distant microphones were used.
 For the latter conditions, experiments showed that adapting models to duplicate versions of the data from different microphones decreased the WER by 35-63% more than when models were adapted to data from the central microphone only.

-Table 4 shows the improvement of adapted versus unadapted models.
+Table 5 shows the improvement of adapted versus unadapted models.
 Acoustic adaptation provided an impressive improvement of 12.5% for the SDM condition (12.6% for delay-summed MDM) and 5.3% for the individual mic condition.
 For the distant mic conditions, combining the ICSI and NIST data for adaptation proved to be more effective than source-matched adaptation.
 Also for the distant mic condition, the best results for CMU were produced by using ICSI-only adapted models.
 Acoustic adaptation was most effective for ICSI data.
 One reason is surely that ICSI was the source with by far the most adaptation data.
-Another likely reason is that ICSI meetings are dominated by speakers that recur throughout the entire corpus, including in the test sets.